-Inshore fisheries support livelihoods, food security, nutrition and dietary health throughout the islands of Tuvalu.
-The Coastal Fisheries Division is responsible for ensuring the sustainability of these resources now and into the future.
-Because Tuvalu’s legislation essentially places control of inshore fisheries in the hands of local government, the Coastal Fisheries Division needs to work closely with the Kaupule to achieve its goals.
+Inshore fisheries support livelihoods, food security, nutrition and human health on all the islands of Tuvalu and are significant contributors to building the resilience in all our communities.
+The coastal fisheries section is responsible for ensuring the sustainability of coastal resources of finfishes, shellfishes and other seafoods now and in the future.
+Because Tuvalu’s legislation essentially places control of inshore fisheries in the hands of local government, the coastal fisheries division needs to work closely with the Kaupule to achieve its goals.

-The Division will focus its 2015 work programme on the following activities:
+The Coastal section will focus its 2018 work programme on the following activities: